GranDen-Corp/Orleans.NetCoreGenericHost.CommonLib/src/GranDen.Orleans.Server.SharedInterface/Readme.md

         };
 }
 ```

-Or you can extend `AbstractServiceConfigDelegate <T>` class, that will only need to implement the `ServiceConfigurationAction`.
+Or you can extend `AbstractServiceConfigDelegate< GrainClass >` class, that will only need to implement the `ServiceConfigurationAction` lambada function property.

+See [example](../../example) projects for usage.